March 4, 2025

 • Unlimited talk & text

-• 5GB of data included (mobile hotspot enabled)
+• 5GB of mobile hotspot included

 Cheapest Talk & Text Only Plan Free Essential Data